-Step 4: When the 15 minutes have elapsed then you can put the PVC ceiling tiles on the Armstrong ceiling tiles.
-Press firmly against the PVC ceiling tile to ensure that all the area you applied the Contact Concrete are touching the Armstrong Ceiling Tile.
+Step 4: When the 15 minutes have elapsed, then you can put the PVC ceiling tiles on the Armstrong ceiling tiles.
+Press firmly against the PVC ceiling tile to ensure that all the areas you applied the contact concrete are touching the Armstrong ceiling tile for proper installation.

 Step 5: Once you have a tight fit, then use a sharp blade to cut away the excess of the PVC ceiling tiles.

 Step 6: Install the tiles in the area you originally removed the Armstrong ceiling tiles.